Pawelek99/RzeAssistantClientApi/docs/ArticlesApi.md

 <a name="articleControllerFindByPhrase"></a>
 # **articleControllerFindByPhrase**
-> [Article] articleControllerFindByPhrase(phrase)
+> [Article] articleControllerFindByPhrase(opts)

-       Returns a list of articles containing phrase in title, content, date or category.
+Returns a list of articles containing phrase in the title, content, author or category.
 If the phrase is empty, returns all articles.

 ### Example
 ```javascript